rreusch2/parleyapp/parleyapp_comprehensive_analysis.md

 User Feedback: Establish channels for user feedback on prediction quality and content relevance to guide further improvements.

-By implementing these recommendations, ParleyApp can transition from a system with potential to a truly data-driven, AI-powered sports betting application that provides accurate, valuable, and trustworthy insights to its users.
+By implementing these recommendations, Predictive Play can transition from a system with potential to a truly data-driven, AI-powered sports betting application that provides accurate, valuable, and trustworthy insights to its users.

 Implementation Roadmap